Game Development (Design) MA

 30 credits

-This module is core to the MA Computer Animation programme.
-Students will have prior competency in animation concepts, or have relevant experience, and so this module will allow them to develop their 3D animation skills further in creating dynamic and appealing animation for application in both film/TV and games production.
+Students will benefit from having some prior experience with animation concepts, 2D and/or 3D animation practice.
+This module will enable them to develop their 3D animation skills further in creating dynamic and appealing animation for application in both film/TV and games production.
 Fundamentals and theory, such as the 12 Principles of Animation and study of reference, will underpin the development of a portfolio featuring body mechanics and character performance animation.
 Students will also learn basic techniques in rigging, such as parenting, constraints, IK solvers, utility nodes, set-driven keys, etc. in order to animate models.

 Professional Placement